IMMIGRATION PHYSICAL

 • Valid copies of your previous chest X-rays.

-• A letter from a qualified doctor that precisely outlines the treatment plan of your health
+• A letter from a licensed physician with your current treatment plan

-• A valid government-issued photo ID such as work permit, driver’s license or travel permit.
+• A valid government-issued photo ID such as work permit, passport, driver’s license or travel permit.

 Contact Us Today!